amcdaniel2/opensocial/README.md

-OpenSocial Cohuman Widget
+iWidget Cohuman Widget
 ==========

-A OpenSocial widget for the Cohman application.
+A iWidget for the Cohman application.